References, Right to Rent & Money Laundering

 If you are asked to pay to anyone else please check for possible tax implications.
 NB - please note that for short lets you may be required to make payment in advance for the full term of the tenancy.

-The cost of the preparation of the Tenancy Agreement is shared between the Landlord and the Tenant.
-The Tenant’s contribution to this will normally be £240.00 including VAT, providing the Landlord is using our services for the preparation of the Tenancy Agreement.
+The cost of this will be £500 including VAT, providing the Landlord is using our services for the preparation of the Tenancy Agreement.
 Please note that the Agreement may be liable to Stamp Duty and that this is something for which you are responsible.
 Further information regarding any potential liability for Stamp Duty can be found on the HM Revenue and Customs website www.hmrc.gov.uk.

 Please note that after the initial payment is made we will ask you to set up a standing order for all future payments.
 If there is more than one of you living in the property and you are sharing the rent between you, we will ask you to pay the rent from one account only and for a standing order to be set up from this one account.
 Please note that this standing order must be set up to leave your account (or joint account) 3 working days before the rent due date in order for it to arrive on time.